 For positions within the bargaining unit for which there is an appointment, selection and promotion process, the Employer will provide the Lodge with copies of any department level directives announcing an appointment and selection process, if any are issued, prior to the time the process is initiated.
-The Employer will provide the Lodge with the names of officers appointed to those positions.
+The Employer will provide the Lodge with the names of Officers appointed to those positions.
 At the Lodge's request, the Employer will provide the Lodge with material regarding the selection and appointment process.

-Effective for BIS D2A examinations that are announced and administered after the ratification of this Agreement which include a written qualifying test, each applicant who takes the written qualifying test shall be given a copy of his or her answer sheet prior to the departure from the test site.
+For BIS D-2A examinations which include a written qualifying test, each applicant who takes the written qualifying test shall be given a copy of his or her answer sheet prior to the departure from the test site.
 Applicants will be allowed to review a copy of the written qualifying test and to challenge items on that test, in writing, during an announced challenge period.

-After the BIS D2A selection process is complete and the promotional list has been finalized, the City shall provide the Lodge with a copy of the list, a copy of the written qualifying test and the correct answer key.
+After the BIS D-2A selection process is complete and the promotional list has been finalized, the City shall provide the Lodge with a copy of the list, a copy of the written qualifying test and the correct answer key.

-The Employer will announce BIS D2A examinations sixty (60) days before the examination is administered, whenever possible.
+The Employer will announce BIS D-2A examinations sixty (60) days before the examination is administered, whenever possible.